 - Sprinkle the remaining 2 tbsp demerara sugar over the apples.

 - Spoon the bread crumb mixture over the top of the chocolate.

 - Bake for 25 minutes at 180℃ (350℉, Gas 4) when the fruit should be cooked and the top nice and crisp.

 To celebrate her new blog home, Kate of What Kate Baked (formerly Kates Cakes & Bakes) has issued an Autumnal Challenge to bake something homely, comforting, warming and autumnal.
 She even has a prize up for grabs.
 This pud fits the bill nicely – in my humble opinion!

-A tad cheekily, but I’m fast running out of time and have a long queue of posts waiting patiently to be published, I am also submitting this to Fabulicious Food’s Simple and in Season.
+This is a tad cheeky, but I’m fast running out of time and have a long queue of posts waiting patiently to be published.
+So I’m also submitting this to Fabulicious Food’s Simple and in Season.